Short Term Wine Storage

 Ideal Conditions for Short Term Wine Storage

 Ideal conditions will include storage within an environment where the temperature fluctuates as little as possible, and, ideally, the temperature hovers somewhere between 50°-59° Fahrenheit.
 While you are not necessarily aging these short term wines, stable temperature is important to protect wine from premature aging caused by extreme temperature fluctuations.
 In addition, you will want this environment to be vibration-free and odorless.
-Furthermore, wine should always be stored on its side to insure the cork is in constant contact with the wine and thus properly sealed.
+Furthermore, wine should always be stored on its side to ensure the cork is in constant contact with the wine and thus properly sealed.

 Where to Store Wine Short Term To create a consistent environment for wine storage and to control some of the factors we have already discussed such as humidity, temperature, and vibration exposure, wine cooler refrigerators are an excellent option for short term wine storage.
 Budget-friendly and offered in convenient sizes, wine refrigerators keep your wines protected from vibration, store wine bottles on their sides so that the corks are in constant contact with the wine and stay moist, and your wines are in a safe, odor-free, environment.

 If you are not quite ready to purchase a wine refrigerator, look for a rarely used place in your home that is both cool and dark such as a closet or a basement.
 If kept in a box or on racks on their sides, wine in the short term will be safe.
 However, before serving you will have to bring the wine to proper serving temperature (click here to view the Learn About: Wine Serving Temperatures article).

 Long Term Wine Storage